 Grand Forks BC.
 Photo Michelle Mallette

-Grand Forks is a picturesque community, located in Boundary Country in the South Okanagan, a region found between the Okanagan Valley and the Kootenays.
+Grand Forks is a picturesque community, located in Boundary Country in the Thompson Okanagan, a region found between the Okanagan Valley and the Kootenay Rockies.
 This small community is steeped in history and showcases its heritage through the local museum, heritage centre and Pioneer Garden.
 Visitors can learn about Grand Fork’s heritage and history on a walking tour that takes you past charming heritage buildings, and more.
 You can take an agricultural tour to see the pastoral side of this community and visit a heritage mill.
 Nearby Gladstone Provincial Park offers several quiet spots to swim in the warm waters of Christina Lake.
 Fishing for Kokanee, Rainbow Trout, and Smallmouth Bass is also popular.

 Grand Forks is located on Hwy 3, 100 km (62 mi) west of Castlegar and 124 km (77 mi) east of Osoyoos.
 It is near the Canada/US border with two border crossings close by, one at 20 km (12.4 mi) east and the other 8 km (5 mi) west of Grand Forks.